 - Rounded Time: Designate the rounded punches to be set for a particular time.

-- Next Date: The Next Date checkbox is typically used for staff that are clocking in for an overnight shift.
+- Next Date: The Next Date checkbox is typically used for staff that is clocking in for an overnight shift.

 Review the Rounding Rule as you have created it, then click the Save button to finalize it.